Skip to main content

 Authors retract brain-mapping paper after reviewers flag fabricated citations

-It also raised questions about how many submissions might contain similar fabrications before they’re caught.
-The fallout underscores a growing tension: the convenience of large language models versus the need for rigorous, accountable scholarship.
+The whole episode points to a growing tension: the ease of using large language models versus the need for solid, accountable scholarship.

 The study promised an interpretable mapping of brain activity but fell apart after reviewers discovered numerous fake citations.
 The reference list contained completely fabricated titles and placeholder names like "Jane Doe" as co-authors.
 A reviewer flagged the obvious use of a language model and issued a "Strong Reject" recommendation.